 Currently at Disney Streaming building the APIs and services that deliver the personalized content discovery experience for Disney+, ESPN+, and Hulu.
 Previously at VMware for over seven years working on Cloud Director, a web-based Infrastructure-as-a-Service solution.
 Prior to that was the sole software engineer at StopBadware, a small non-profit with a mission of making the Web safer.

-A former banquet manager, I originally began learning to program only to assist in my hobby of stock trading with no intention of a career change, but soon it was clear I was enjoying the coding not because it would lead to better trading, but because I was truly enjoying writing code.
-It was then I decided my future lay not with hotels, but with helping to usher in this exciting new era.
+A former banquet manager, I originally began learning to program only to assist in my hobby of stock trading with no intention of a career change.
+Before long I was enjoying the coding not because it could potentially lead to better trading (spoiler: it didn't), but simply because I loved writing code to solve problems - more so than I had ever enjoyed doing anything.
+It was then I decided my future lay not with hotels, but with software development.

 Received a 3.96 (out of 4.0) on my Capstone Project for WGU, a Java application that predicts stock market movement based on Twitter activity.
 The program analyzes mentions of a company's ticker symbol to determine a bullish, bearish, or neutral opinion based on the content of each post.
 Each score is then adjusted for age of post and past accuracy of author before determining the overall sentiment for a stock.

 December 2021 → April 2022

 August 2010 → February 2012

 March 2010 → August 2010